Section Navigation

 How it builds on learning

-7.1 Can Britain be described as a ‘religious’ country?
+7.1 Is Britain a ‘religious’ country?

 This topic is focused through a predominantly social sciences lens and asks students to explore what is meant by the term religion, what the religious make-up of Britain is and how that has changed over time, as well as how the diversity of the country, and a range of religious beliefs have shaped Britain today.